-- A malicious email was distributed to University of Toronto (U of T) employees that demanded a large sum of Bitcoin be delivered to the sender's account within 24 hours, or explicit footage of the victim would be sent to the victim's social media and contacts list. - Unauthorized journal access was the target identified by the United States Department of Justice for nationstate phishing attacks at U of T. - A number of U of T staff received a phishing email instructing readers to purchase \$500 worth of gift cards.
+- A malicious email was distributed to University of Toronto (U of T) employees that demanded a large sum of Bitcoin be delivered to the sender's account within 24 hours, or explicit footage of the victim would be sent to the victim's social media and contacts list. - A number of U of T staff received a phishing email instructing readers to purchase \$500 worth of gift cards.
 The email appeared to be from a senior U of T official, and fostered a sense of urgency and secrecy that pressured recipients to respond to the request quickly.